DanielGoncalves666/Kirchner-Model/readme.md

       --kd=KD                The dynamic field coupling constant that determines the strength of the dynamic floor field when calculating the transition probabilities for
                              pedestrians.
 Must be non-negative.
-Defaults to
-                             0.5.
 Defaults to 1.
       --ks=KS                The static field coupling constant that determines the strength of the static floor field when calculating the transition probabilities for
                              pedestrians.
 Must be non-negative.
-Defaults to
-                             0.5.
 Defaults to 1.

 Range values for simulation focused on a constant: